Detailed content of our market study

 The French consumer credit market is growing

 After significant growth since 2015, boosted by falling interest rates, the sector is going through a difficult period in 2023 due to rising interest rates.
-Outstanding consumer credit stabilized at 204 billion euros in September 2023, but growth rates in consumer credit production have fallen considerably.
-The problems faced by the automotive sector, one of the main customers of consumer credit, are exacerbated by a 12% drop in the number of cars registered in France by 2022, contributing to the challenges facing the sector.
-Falling household purchasing power due to inflation is having a negative impact on demand in an already struggling market.
+Outstanding consumer credit stabilized at 211 billion euros in November 2024, with an annual credit growth rate of 2.4%.
+This rebound takes place against a more favorable backdrop for borrowers.For many months, the decline in household purchasing power due to inflation had been exerting a negative influence on demand in a market that was already struggling.

-The market is characterized by accelerating digitalization, manifested not only by the digital transformation of existing players, but also by the emergence of a growing number of FinTechs.
+The market is characterized by accelerating digitalization, manifested by the digital transformation of existing players, but also by the emergence of more and more FinTechs.
 The success of Younited Credit is indicative of this transformation of the sector.

 1.2 Growth in the European market